 New Testament Faculty

 Dr. Erin Heim joined the faculty of Denver Seminary in 2015 as assistant professor of New Testament.
-She is a member of the Evangelical Theological Society, Institute for Biblical Research, Society of Biblical Literature, and Christians for Biblical Equality.
 Dr. Heim earned a PhD from the University of Otago, an MA from Denver Seminary, and a BMus from the University of Minnesota.
-Her soon-to-be-published thesis on the Pauline adoption metaphors was named an exceptional thesis in the division of the humanities at the University of Otago.
+Her recently published thesis on the Pauline adoption metaphors was named an exceptional thesis in the division of the humanities at the University of Otago.

 How can I use this degree?